uthsavi97/news-summarizer-TTS/README.md

 # News Summarizer with Text-to-Speech (TTS)

 This project is a web application that fetches the latest news about a given company, summarizes the articles, and converts the summary into speech.
-Built with FastAPI for the backend and Streamlit for the frontend.
+It uses FastAPI for the backend and Streamlit for the frontend.

 ## Features
-- Fetches the latest news articles for a given company
+- Fetches the latest news articles for a given company.
-- Summarizes the news content
+- Summarizes the news content.
-- Converts the summary to speech
+- Converts the summary to speech.
-- Simple web interface using Streamlit
+- Provides a simple web interface using Streamlit.

 ## Technologies Used
 - Python